-Eligible participants capable of giving informed consent will be asked to provide informed consent after a two-way discussion between a medically qualified professional , research nurse, nurse prescriber or prescribing pharmacist, as specified in the ISA for the specific IMP involved, and the participant, either face-to-face or by telephone, prior to randomisation, where the risks and benefits of taking part and follow-up procedures will be explained.
+Eligible participants capable of giving informed consent will be asked to provide informed consent after a two-way discussion between a medically qualified professional, research nurse, nurse prescriber or prescribing pharmacist, as specified in the ISA for the specific IMP involved, and the participant, either face-to-face or by telephone, prior to randomisation, where the risks and benefits of taking part and follow-up procedures will be explained.

 In addition to taking consent face-to-face, consent may also be taken remotely, using online paperless consent forms and via telephone/video discussion, because of the pandemic circumstances and the need to maximise the pragmatic nature of the trial.
-Participants will be able to download their consent form after completion, and it can be printed by the central trial team and delivered to participants.
+Participants will be sent a copy of their consent form after completion, using secure methods in line with University of Oxford guidelines.
+Consent forms will be sent either electronically via email, or a printed copy through postal services if the participant does not have an email address. .
 Electronic consent forms will be held securely on the trial database.
 For those recruited in Hubs, a copy will be filed in patients' medical notes and a copy will be printed and given to patients.
 Prior to consent, written and summary versions of the Patient Information Sheet (PIS), and Informed Consent Form (ICF) will be available to participants detailing no less than: the exact nature of the trial; and the known side-effects and risks involved in taking part.
 It will be clear that the participant is free to withdraw from the trial at any time.
 A pictorial and/or video and a summary PIS will be available which can be more easily read by those feeling very unwell, or those with low reading comprehension skills.
 Adequate time will be given to the participant to consider the information and to ask any questions about the trial before deciding whether to participate.
 After consent, participants will enter online baseline information, including their address, contact details and those of a Trial Partner.
 Identifying a Trial Partner is not a requirement of trial participation.